 - Owen Springs Power Station is situated 25km south of Alice Springs and has been designed to meet the town's power needs for the next 50 years.
 Three new gas engines have been installed and commissioned.
 High voltage transmission lines have been installed to connect the power station to the Lovegrove Zone Substation, which has been upgraded.

 - Weddell Power Station - In 2008-2009 two 43MW gas generating units were added at Weddell to the Darwin-Katherine electricity grid.
 When the third set is fully commissioned all three highly efficient machines will operate solely on natural gas, ensuring that Weddell emits far less greenhouse gases than other comparable power stations.
-When complete they will add about 25% to the generation capacity on the Darwin-Katherine power system.
+When complete they will add about 25 per cent to the generation capacity on the Darwin-Katherine power system.

-- Rolls Royce turbines for Channel Island Power Station - Two new 45MW units are installed and have been commissioned at Channel Island Power Station, the largest electricity source for Darwin and Katherine, to increase capacity and allow refurbishment of the older units at the site.
+- Rolls Royce turbines for Channel Island Power Station - Two 45MW units are installed and commissioned at Channel Island Power Station, the largest electricity source for Darwin and Katherine, to increase capacity and allow refurbishment of the older units at the site.

 - The Undergrounding Power Project - The undergrounding power project has connected properties in Nightcliff, Rapid Creek and Millner to an underground power supply.

 - Archer Zone Substation - The project is complete and supplying electricity in Palmerston and the new suburbs of Mitchell, Johnson and Zuccoli while also providing some support to East Arm Port area.
 During construction a second 66 000 volt transmission line was installed to provide a future secure supply route from the new Weddell Power Station to the greater Darwin region.

 - Leanyer Zone Substation - Construction of a brand new zone substation located in Leanyer is underway and is scheduled for completion in late 2014.